 - Work with the outgoing treasurer to review your roles and responsibilities.

-- Provide training to incoming board members on financial best practices for your PTA.
+- Provide training to incoming executive board members on financial best practices for your PTA.

 - Sign the Confidentiality, Ethics and Conflict of Interest Agreement and submit to the Secretary.